YMF2022/IntegerOptimizationCourse/README.md

 # IntegerOptimizationCourse
-This is the repository for exercies and the final project for the course **Integer and Combinatorial Optimization: Theory and Practice**
+This is the repository for exercises and the final project for the course **Integer and Combinatorial Optimization: Theory and Practice**